cortexapps/cortex-plugins/plugins/gitlab-issues/README.md

 <div align="center"><img src="img/gl-issues-cortex.png" width="650" /></div>

-The GitLab Issues plugin shows open GitLab issues associated to the GitLab repository specified in the entity's `cortex.yaml`.
+The GitLab Issues plugin shows open GitLab issues associated with the GitLab repository specified in the entity's `cortex.yaml`.
 If the `cortex.yaml` has a `basepath` defined in its `x-cortex-git` configuration, it will query for issues filtering by a label that matches the tag of the entity.

 ## Setup